Warewolf-ESB/Warewolf/Dev/Server Tests Setup/Readme.txt

 		Setup:	1) Uninstall existing "Warewolf Server" Windows Service (.NET 4.8 one if any)
 			2) open powershell as administrator and execute ".\StartAsService.ps1" file.
 StartAsService.ps1 file exists in deployment directory

+10) Copy EnableDocker.txt (this file is not found anywhere, hence copying a blank text file) at the following location:
+	Dev\Dev2.Activities.Tests\bin\Debug\net6.0-windows\win